Dumisani21/SQL-Shorts/README.md

 # SQL Shorts v1.1.0

-### I made this program to help make sqlite3 less conplicated to use, there developer has a few term's and conditions.
+### I made this program to help make sqlite3 less conplicated to use

 ## How to download SQL Shorts.